jjborrelli28/PlayForFree.com/README.md

 # PlayForFree.com

-### Page that offers all the free to play games of the moment
+### App that offers all the free to play games of the moment

 ### App: https://playforfree-jjborrelli.netlify.app/
 ---